PAUSING OF SURPLUS TOPSOIL APPLICATIONS

-An Application for Topsoil (Opens in a new window or downloads a file) should be completed, where groups are required to provide a clear description of intended use, location, quantity sought, confirmation of land ownership status, and any requirement for planning permission.
+An application form should be completed and applicants should provide a clear description of intended use, location, quantity sought, confirmation of land ownership status, and any requirement for planning permission.

 In terms of quantities, requests for topsoil within the range of 1-1000 tonnes will be considered.
 There are various online calculator tools that will assist the applicant in estimating the volume required.

 |Loose topsoil (up to 100 Tonne)||£5 per Tonne|

 £29 per 1 Tonne bag(maximum 5 x 1 Tonne bags per application)

 *This includes the cost of loading the collecting vehicle